labaran1/labaran1/README.md

 Software Engineer
 -----------------

-Fell in love with a dumb machine that does exactly what I instruct it to do, when and how.
-Hoping our relationship makes the world a better place. || Software Engineer focusing on React, Vue, Design Systems, and Web Accessibility in Agile settings.
-When it comes to code, I'm a product person.
-I love building, and thinking about creating incredible experiences for users.
-I seek to bring my unique visioning ability and ‘code sense’ to the team I will work with.
+Adam is a Software Engineer  experience in building software ranging from web applications to mobile applications, using current best practices and technologies to constantly improves tools and infrastructure to maximize productivity, minimize system downtime and quickly respond to the changing needs of the business.
+He primarily focuses on React, Web Accessibility, Design Systems, Nodejs and mobile with React Native.
+Adam loves building and thinking about creating incredible experiences for users while seeking to bring his unique visioning ability.

 * ✉️  You can contact me at [adlabaran@gmail.com](mailto:adlabaran@gmail.com)